 - DIY Farmhouse Tray by Sandust 2 Stitches.

 - Styling a Farmhouse Tiered Tray with Vintage Finds by Rain and Pine.

 Hope you enjoy this creation and that inspires you to make one.
 If you did, please don’t forget to share on your social media!

-If you like this Farmhouse Spring Styled Tray project you might also Love these too:
+If you like this Farmhouse Spring project, you might also Love these too: